 Its unique formula also offers participants a wide range of opportunities for personal and professional development.
 Prior to the conference, students are invited to develop their presentation skills with one of the UK's leading communications experts.
 In addition, all conference panels are chaired by distinguished academics, an esteemed group of judges award prizes to the best presentations and, following the conference, the best papers are published in an online collection.

 Launched in 2009,the Conference has so far considered the following subjects: Innovations in development: Challenging convention to advance human welfare in low and middle-income countries (2014); Well defined?
 Interdisciplinary understandings of human welfare (2013); Crisis?
 What Crisis?
 Human Welfare in the Balance (2012); Arrested Development?
 Youth Welfare in a Time of Scarcity (2011); Paved with Good Intentions?
-The Road Ahead for Humanitarianism (2010); and Globalisation and Human Welfare: Innovations in Sustainable Solutions (2009).
+The Road Ahead for Humanitarianism (2010); Globalisation and Human Welfare: Innovations in Sustainable Solutions (2009) and Human Welfare in Conflict (2015).

 Conflict in human society is vastly detrimental to human welfare, both to individuals and on an international scale.